stockeh/goes-clustering-study/kmeans-complete/README.md

 This will be done on a per-pixel basis, treating each pixel as an independent sample.

-Our plan is to do this in Java using Spark.
+Our plan is to do this in Scala using Spark.